-Shaping up nicely: Two domes provide ample storage, product separation for one company in the U.S.
+Shaping up nicely: Two domes provide ample fertilizer storage, product separation for one company in the U.S.

 By Rebecca Long Pyper for Dome Technology

 For one major chemical company in the United States, crystal bridging was really becoming a problem.

 The company was shipping low-density ammonium nitrate via train, but because they did not have adequate means for curing, the product clumped together via transit, making it difficult to remove upon arrival to the customer.

 In an effort to solve that problem in a big way, Dome Technology was contracted to build one dome, and eventually a second one, that would provide ample storage and the ability to keep different types of ammonium nitrate separate.